veenamathew1234/SampleSeleniumAutomation/Readme.md

 How to run the project
 ------------------------

-I am attaching the entire project repository.
-You can export it to eclipse.
+I am attaching the entire project repository to the drive.
+I am sending link to the folder "Veena Mathew".
+I have placed the project folder "Gojek Assignment" under the folder "Veena Mathew" .
+"Gojek Assignment is the main project folder that you need to export to eclipse.
 Since its a maven project, there is no need to add an jar files manually.
 I have mentioned all of them in the dependencies

 Ways to run the project
 --------------
+Once you import the project to eclipse.
+You can choose anyone of the methods to run the project.
 1)Right click on the testng.xl and Run As TestNG Suit 2)Running though Command line : go to the project location root in commandline and run the following command
 	mvn clean install